padogrid/padogrid/padogrid-deployment/src/main/resources/pods/README.md

 # Vagrant Pods

-We define a *pod* as a collection of VMs configured to run one ore more data grid clusters.
-In PadoGrid environment, a pod refers to a collection of VirtualBox VMs created and managed by Vagrant on your local machine.
-To simplify Vagrant configuration, PadoGrid provides commands for building pods and assigning them to individual data grid clusters.
+We define a *pod* as a collection of VMs configured to run one ore more clusters.
+In PadoGrid, a pod refers to a collection of VirtualBox VMs created and managed by Vagrant on your local machine.
+To simplify Vagrant configuration, PadoGrid provides commands for building pods and assigning them to individual clusters.
 With a single command, for example, you can build and run a cluster that spans multiple VMs.
 As with the local clusters, all of the PadoGrid apps remain intact and are readily available for the pod clusters.

 ## Pod Type

 There are two types of pods: *local* and *non-local*.
 The local pod runs on your host OS and non-local pods run on guest OS's.
-By default, PadoGrid creates data grid clusters on the local pod, which gets implicitly created for you when you install PadoGrid.
+By default, PadoGrid creates clusters on the local pod, which gets implicitly created for you when you install PadoGrid.
 The non-local pods, on the other hand, must explicitly be created by running the `create_pod` command.

 ## Pod Name